AshburnLee/earlyTerminationOfTransferLearningInReinforcementLearning/README.md

 - *ReadFiles.java*: This class is used for reading files and operating original data set and put operated data set in containers
 - *TestParallel.java*: parallel execution to create data set
 - *TestSerial.java*: serial way of execution
+---
+### BlockDude
+This folder is created by Francesco Foglino.
+### TransferLearning
+This folder is created by Francesco Foglino as well, some files in this folder are used in my project.